taleshape-com/shaper-react/README.md

 // Use this to render an error message or a fallback UI.
 // By default an empty div is rendered. onLoadError?: (error: string) => void;

+// Optional className to be applied to the container div.
+// Use this to customize the styling of the dashboard container. className?: string;
 ```